The cost of attendance is made up of both direct and indirect costs.

 - Late add/drop $110

-May Term Travel Course deposits are due December 15 (50% to register).
+May term travel course deposits of at least 50% are due prior to registration.
 Final payment is due February 15 (remaining balance).